shriyareddykasu/Retail-Data-Pipeline-Project/README.md

   - Null/Blank Customer IDs (to focus on identified customer behavior).
 * **Inconsistent Data Handling:** Detected a 60/40 split in date formatting (YYYY-MM-DD vs. MM/DD/YY).
 * **Data Standardization:** Implemented a multi-step SQL transformation using `STR_TO_DATE` and conditional logic (`LIKE`) to unify 541k+ rows into a single `DATETIME` format without data loss.

+## 📈 Phase 3: Business Insights
+In this phase, I translated the cleaned data into actionable business intelligence.

+**1. Product Performance:**
+- **Top Performer:** "PAPER CRAFT, LITTLE BIRDIE" generated the highest revenue (~$168k).
+- **Volume vs. Value:** Identified that the top-selling products are high-volume items, indicating a stable, mass-market customer base rather than reliance on a few luxury sales.